Hoffmeister Bubble Glass Flush Mount

 Electricity: 1 bulb E27, 1 x 100 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Manufacturer: HoSo Hoffmeister & Sohn, Lüdenscheid, Germany.
 Since 2008 the company is located in Schalksmühle.

-Other versions: Also made in smoked brown glass and gold coloured aluminium.
+Other versions: This Hoffmeister bubble glass flush mount also exists in smoked brown glass and gold coloured aluminium.
 This flush mount is model number 31363.
-It is a 1970s versions.
+It is a 70’s versions.
 Often used as a wall lamp with several lamps together.

 HoSo Hoffmeister & Sohn was established in 1910 by Wilhelm Hoffmeister.
 In the first years the company was involved in the manufacturing and installation of switch-gear.

 Hoffmeister & Sohn was the first factory in Germany specialized in lamps made from Bakelite (1929).
 These lamps were used as wall lamp or ceiling lamp.

 In 1951 the company founder Wilhelm Hoffmeister died at the age of 75.

 The 1960s are characterized by sustained growth and the takeover of the companies Bünte & Remmler from Frankfurt in 1962 as well as the company Bugenteetzer in Lüdenscheid.